skx/maildir-tools/README.md

 You can specify either the short-path to the Maildir, beneath the root directory, or the complete path `/home/skx/Maildir/people-foo`, depending upon your preference.

+* I recently switched to a new MIME library, it is slow.
+* Takes 20-25 seconds to open a maildir with 40,000 messages.
+  * This means I need caching, or need a faster MIME-aware mail-library.
+  * Pointers welcome.
+Patches even more welcome.

 ## `maildir-utils ui`